Skip to content

 Benefits & Uses for Hard Coat Anodizing

 A hard coat color anodize provides a thick anodic overlay of aluminum oxide, typically cooling sulfuric acid to near its freezing point of 50˚ F (10˚ C).
-Hard coat anodizing involves applying a dense coat of aluminum oxide, which is achieved when a component has been properly cleaned and deoxidized with a suitable electrolyte.
+Hard coat anodizing involves applying a dense coat of aluminum oxide when a component has been properly cleaned and deoxidized with a suitable electrolyte.

 A hard coat color anodize generally uses an electrolyte that creates a denser, thicker anodized layer.
-Aluminum components used in conditions that require resistance to higher levels of abrasion or corrosion must have a coating that is more durable.
+Aluminum components used in conditions that require resistance to higher levels of abrasion or corrosion must have a more durable coating.
 This thicker coating also enhances electrical insulation.

 Some features of components that are hard anodized include: